Whereas Hoops, Phase 1

 2021-2024

-Over the course of three years, we posted research on Instagram, connected with parks administrators and elected representatives, launched a podcast, conducted media interviews, spoke with park visitors.
-The project also featured advocacy in the form of a custom-built, mobile basketball hoop that was brought to the park reguarly between 2021-2022, as well as an artist’s book distributed to local parks officials and elected representatives that told the story of basketball’s rich history in St. Louis, illustrated how the dynamics of race, class, and gender led to basketball’s absence from Forest Park, and called for the construction of basketball courts in the park on the grounds of spatial equity and racial justice.
+Over the course of three years, we posted archival research on Instagram, connected with parks administrators and elected representatives, launched a podcast, conducted media interviews, and spoke with park visitors about the absence of basketball courts in the park.
+The project also featured advocacy in the form of two custom-built, mobile basketball hoops that were brought to the park reguarly between 2021-2022, as well as an artist’s book distributed to local parks officials and civic leaders.
+The book tells the story of basketball’s rich history in St. Louis, illustrates how the dynamics of race, class, and gender led to basketball’s absence from Forest Park, and calls for the construction of basketball courts in the park.

 (Aerial view of the basketball courts © STL From Above)